Greta Thunberg calls for climate action in Canada's oil heartland | The China Post

 Greta Thunberg calls for climate action in Canada’s oil heartland

-Swedish climate activist Greta Thunberg joined thousands of protesters marching in Alberta, Canada’s energy heartland, on Friday as a smaller counter-rally of oil and gas workers converged in the provincial capital, Edmonton.
+Swedish climate activist Greta Thunberg joined thousands of protesters marching in Alberta, Canada’s energy heartland, on Friday as a smaller counterrally of oil and gas workers converged on the provincial capital, Edmonton.

-While Thunberg steered clear of making any direct criticism pf Alberta’s oil sands or of commenting explicitly on Canada’s upcoming election, she called for Canada to take responsibility for its emissions.
+While Thunberg steered clear of making any direct criticism of Alberta’s oil sands or of commenting explicitly on Canada’s upcoming election, she called for Canada to take responsibility for its emissions.

 “We’re not doing this because it’s fun or because we have a special interest in the climate or because we want to become politicians when we grow up.
 We’re doing this because our future is at stake,” she continued.